-21-23 January 2021 | Executive seminar
+20-22 January 2022 | Executive seminar

 Recognising that human behaviour systematically deviates from the notion of a rational, selfish homo oeconomicus opens the door for alternative behavioural approaches to policymaking: ‘Nudging’.
-Nudges – small interventions that build on behavioural science rather than economic incentives – have quickly entered the toolbox of modern policymakers and public managers.
-Most visibly, this is reflected in the emergence of different ‘Nudge Units’, institutions that design and test policies using Randomized Control Trials (RCTs).
-This course introduces students to nudging and provides an overview of successful nudges in the public and private sectors.
+Nudges – small interventions that build on behavioural science rather than economic incentives – have quickly entered the toolkit of modern policymakers and public managers.
+Most visibly, this is reflected in the emergence of different ‘nudge units’, institutions that design and test policies using randomized control trials (RCTs).

-The second main topic is the application of experimental policy evaluation methods (RCTs), which are closely related to the rise of nudging.
-The course will familiarise participants with major 'dos and don'ts' in drafting RCTs.
-Participants gain experience with an increasingly crucial pillar of evidence-based policymaking and will be able to distinguish informative from misguiding evidence.
+The second main topic is the application of experimental policy evaluation methods (RCTs) which are closely related to the rise of nudging.
+The course will familiarise participants with the major dos and don'ts of drafting RCTs.
+Participants will gain experience in an increasingly crucial pillar of evidence-based policymaking and will be able to distinguish informative from misguiding evidence.

 This seminar is offered as part of the Executive MPA programme and in the open enrolment programme.